basho-labs/little_riak_book/en/02-concepts.md

 Riak allows you to choose how many nodes you want to replicate an object to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).

-A thought experiment might help clarify.
+A thought experiment may help clarify things.

 ![NRW](../assets/nrw.svg)